 Hugh was elected one of the original three Co-Chairs of RWU in 2008 and after a two-year hiatus from the Steering Committee, returned to that position in 2012.
 In 2014 he took on the Treasury position.
 He is the former President of BLET #316, NS in Atlanta, GA.
 A former Local Chairman, Hugh and his division have been instrumental in the struggle to win – and then preserve and protect -- one-member-one-vote officer elections in the BLET.
 Brother Hugh has served on the Steering Committee of Teamsters for a Democratic Union (TDU) and has been active in BLET national affairs.

-Joe Mulligan - Organizer
+Will Young - Organizer

 James Wallace - Recording Secretary

 Brother James has served as both RWU Co-Chair and Recording Secretary over the last six years.
 In addition, he currently serves as the RWU International Solidarity Liaison.
 James has worked as a road conductor for the BNSF out of Lincoln, NE. and is a member of UTU #305, having worked for the company for seven years.
 He recently attended engine school and will soon be set up as an engineer.
 This is James’ fourth term on the Steering Committee.